Benzylpenicilloyl polylysine (Injection)

 Benzylpenicilloyl Polylysine (ben-zil-pen-i-SIL-oh-il pol-ee-LYE-seen)

 - A nurse or other trained health professional will give you this medicine.

-- There are two parts to this test.
-The first part is the scratch test.
-The nurse will make a small scratch on your arm and apply the medicine.
-After 15 minutes, the nurse will read the test.
-If there is no reaction, you will receive an injection under your skin.
+- The nurse will make a small scratch on your arm and apply the medicine.
+If there is no reaction after 15 minutes, you will receive an injection under your skin.
 A reaction is any itching, redness, or swelling where the medicine was applied.